NVIDIA/NeMo/examples/asr/asr_webapp/README.rst

 ---------------------------

 Uploading models is a useful method to evaluate models quickly without having to write scripts.
-By design, models uploaded via the browser are visible to **all** users of the web app - so that there only needs to be one user who uploads the model and everyone else can evaluate with that model.
+By design, models uploaded via the browser are visible to **all** users who have access to the web app - so that there only needs to be one user who uploads the model and everyone else who can access this service will be able to evaluate with that model.

 This also means that models are uploaded indefinitely - and cannot be removed easily without explicitly deleting the ``models`` directory or by shutting down the container (if a container is used).